drseg/swift-fsm/README.md

 Adding predicates has no effect on the performance of `handleEvent()`.
 To maintain this performance, it does significant work ahead of time when creating the transition table, filling in missing transitions for all implied `Predicate` combinations.

 The performance of `fsm.buildTransitions { }` is dominated by this, assuming any predicates are used at all.
 Because all possible combinations of cases of all given predicates have to be calculated, performance is O(m^n) where m is the average number of cases per predicate, and n is number of`Predicate` types.

-Using three predicates, each with 10 cases each, would therefore require 1,000 operations to calculate all possible combinations.
+Using three predicates with 10 cases each would therefore require 1,000 operations.

 [1]:	https://github.com/unclebob/CC_SMC
 [2]:	https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes/#resultBuilder